Lilian Vaughan Morgan: The attached-X chromosome

-While working in the Fly Room at Columbia University, she spotted an unusual fruit fly.
+While working in the Fly Room at Columbia University, Morgan spotted an unusual fruit fly.
 She captured it and mated it with a normal male.
-The results were the opposite of what was expected.
 She analyzed her data and discovered both an unusual chromosome and a new pattern of inheritance.
 This discovery became a powerful tool for X chromosome analysis.
 It provided further confirmation of the chromosome theory, sex determination, the linkage of traits on sex chromosomes, and an important tool for isolating and preserving traits on the X chromosome.
 After 100 years the attached-X strain continues to be used in genetics research and the new inheritance pattern, non-criss-cross inheritance, is taught in genetics courses and illustrated in genetics textbooks.

 The ring-X chromosome

-Another major contribution to the Drosophila genetic toolkit was the discovery of ring chromosomes.
-Ring chromosomes were discovered from their unusual frequencies of recombination in an attached-X stock, which revealed a circularized X-chromosome upon cytological examination.
-Ring-X chromosomes are unstable in early development, a phenomenon that has been applied to generate mosaic tissues containing XX and XO cells during mitosis that bear recessive loss-of-function alleles of specific X-linked genes.
+Another major contribution to Drosophila genetics was Lilian Morgan's discovery of ring chromosomes.
+Ring chromosomes were discovered from their unusual frequencies of recombination in an attached-X stock.
+Cytology studies revealed a circularized X-chromosome.
+Ring-X chromosomes are unstable in early development and result in genetic mosaics, individuals with cells with differing genetic makeups.
+In females, for example, some cells could be XO and others XX.
+Ring chromosomes are a very important tool in the study of development.

 Later life

 Morgan and her family moved to California in 1928, where she continued her Drosophila research at the California Institute of Technology in Pasadena while her husband Thomas Hunt Morgan became the division head.
-Her husband died in 1945; one year afterwards, Morgan would receive her first official appointment of her life as a research associate at the age of 76.
+Her husband died in 1945; one year afterwards, Morgan received her first official appointment as a research associate at the age of 76.
 She died in 1952 at the age of 82 in Los Angeles.

+On August 30, 2025 the family of Lilian Vaughan Morgan and her husband Thomas Hunt Morgan transferred their cremains from the Mountain View Mausoleum in Altadena, California to the Woods Hole Community Cemetery in Woods Hole, Massachusetts.
+The community cemetery is managed by the Church of the Messiah.